dwpicott/CoreMLSpeechDemo/docs/tutorial.md

 This architecture was chosen pretty arbitrarily, and you should try to experiment and find a better one if you're so inclined.
 After training, the model is about 60% accurate on the data we set aside for validation.
 That's pretty abyssmal for any real applications, but it's okay for our demonstration purposes.
 For reference, the winner of the kaggle challenge achieved around 91% accuracy.

 Note the Reshape layer right at the beginning.
 CoreML only supports 1, 3, or 5 dimensions for input, but our convolutional network needs a second dimension for the convolution filters.
-The Reshape layer adds that second dimension to the 1-dimensional input.
+The Reshape layer adds that second dimension to the 1-dimensional audio input.

 ## Converting to CoreML